GJprocode/WebsitesDeployed/README.md

 # WebsitesDeployed
-## Django, MERN with TS etc. For interviews, request access for code.
+## Django, MERN with TS etc. For interviews, request access to see code.
 Thank you.

 # 1. Food order app DragonEats.com
 # https://dragoneats-foodorderapp-backend.onrender.com